 In the uninstall programs window, look for "UC Browser", select this entry and click "Uninstall" or "Remove".

-After uninstalling the potentially unwanted application (which causes UC Browser ads), scan your computer for any remaining unwanted components or possible malware infections.
+After uninstalling the potentially unwanted application that causes UC Browser ads, scan your computer for any remaining unwanted components or possible malware infections.
 To scan your computer, use recommended malware removal software.